rancher/docs/content/rancher/v2.6/en/api/api-tokens/_index.md

 4. Edit the setting and set the value to desired duration in minutes.
 _**Note:**_ This value cannot exceed max-ttl of API tokens.(`https://<Rancher-Server-IP/v3/settings/auth-token-max-ttl-minutes`). `auth-token-max-ttl-minutes` is set to 1440 (24 hours) by default.  `auth-token-max-ttl-minutes would default to 0 allowing tokens to never expire`.

+### Token Hashing

+Users can enable token hashing, where tokens will undergo a one-way hash using the SHA256 algorithm.
+This is a non-reversible process, once enabled, this feature cannot be disabled.
+It is advisable to take backups prior to enabling and/or evaluated in a test environment first.

+To enable token hashing, refer to [this section]({{<baseurl>}}/rancher/v2.6/en/installation/resources/feature-flags).

+This feature will affect all tokens which include, but are not limited to, the following:

+- Kubeconfig tokens
+- Bearer tokens API keys/calls
+- Tokens used by internal operations